2018-Computational-Tools/assignment_python_package/README.md

 ## Coding Style / Linting

  - there are various types of linters available for python, we recommend [black](https://black.readthedocs.io/en/stable/) which is quite opinionated but gets the job done easily and efficiently
- - to install, run `pip install black`
+ - to install, run `conda install -c anaconda black`
  - to use, run e.g. `black src` or `black tests`, it will reformat all python files in the respective folders to fit its prescribed coding style.

 ## Code test coverage

 - to figure out how much of your code base is actually covered with tests, the `coverage` library is a great tool
-- to install, run `pip install coverage`
+- to install, run `conda install -c anaconda coverage`
 - to use, run `coverage run -m pytest --doctest-modules` and then `coverage report` for a summary of the results
 - for a more detailed view, run `coverage report` and launch the created `htmlcov/index.html` file